joellord/cli-slides/README.md

 ## About

 CLI Slides is a framework to build slide decks that will run in the terminal.
 This application will use a JSON file to generate a full slide deck.
-You can use many of the different templates for the slides or, if you feel adventurous, you can create your own.
+You can use many of the different templates for the slides - or, if you feel adventurous, you can even create your own.

-Once you start the presentation tool, it will support hot reloading of you slide deck.
-This means you can open your presentation, change the JSON file and you should immediately see the changes in your terminal.
+Once you start the presentation tool, it comes with hot reloading for your slide deck, so you can change the JSON file and preview your changes on the fly.

 ## Installation